jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Behir.md

 RacialMods:
 Languages: Common
 SQ:
+SpecialAbilities:
+  Grab (Ex): >
-SpecialAbilities: Grab (Ex) A behir's grab attack works against creatures of any size category.
+    A behir's grab attack works against creatures of any size category.
 It can constrict the same round it establishes a hold.
 On any round thereafter that it maintains its hold, the behir can choose to rake the grappled target or swallow it whole.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: